 Betws-y-Coed is one of the most popular villages in the whole of Snowdonia National Park and for good reason!

-It’s incredible quaint with some beautiful scenery.
+It’s incredibly quaint with some beautiful scenery.
 But, more than that, it has lots of facilities like cute cafés, shops and tourist attractions too.

-Other bridges worth visiting here is the Roman Penmachno bridge, Waterloo bridge and the scenic Miner’s Bridge too.
+Other bridges worth visiting here are the Roman Penmachno bridge, Waterloo bridge, and the scenic Miner’s Bridge too.
 The Miner’s Bridge can be accessed on an easy walk through Gwydir Forest.

 You could also check out the gorgeous Sappers Suspension Bridge which also has scenic views.
 It’s hidden away and a little hard to find so here’s some directions.

 You could pop into the many Betws-y-Coed shops and boutiques.
 You will find (naturally) a lot of hiking shops with an endless choice of gear.

 But, there are also some incredible boutiques and art galleries for those that would prefer some retail therapy and unique Snowdonia souvenirs.

 There are countless café and restaurants in the town to choose from but the popular Caffi Caban-y-Pair is a traveller favourite.